 2) Practice Mindfulness

-Whether you choose to meditate, go on contemplative walks, spend time working in flow states or opt for a different method, a study of more 800 found that practicing some form of mindfulness is the key to living a meaningful, authentic life.
+Whether you choose to meditate, go on contemplative walks, spend time working in flow states or opt for a different method, a study of more than 800 people found that practicing some form of mindfulness is the key to living a meaningful, authentic life.